Miskatonic-Investigative-Society/CoC7-FoundryVTT/.github/ABANDONED.md

-"CoC7.EmptySkillList": "Add a skill by dropping it here.", "CoC7.EmptyItemList": "Add an item by dropping it here.", "CoC7.EmptyCharacterSkillList": "Add a setup, occupation, or skill by dropping it here.", "CoC7.PersonalSpeciality": "Number of personal or era specialty", "CoC7.AdditionalSkills": "Additional Skills", "CoC7.SkillSelectionWindow": "Select optional skills", "CoC7.SelectPersonalSkills": "Select {number} skill(s) as personal interest skills",
+"CoC7.EmptySkillList": "Add a skill by dropping it here.", "CoC7.EmptyItemList": "Add an item by dropping it here.", "CoC7.EmptyCharacterSkillList": "Add a setup, occupation, or skill by dropping it here.", "CoC7.PersonalSpecialityPlaceholder": "other skill(s) as personal or era specialties", "CoC7.AdditionalSkills": "Additional Skills", "CoC7.SkillSelectionWindow": "Select optional skills", "CoC7.SelectPersonalSkills": "Select {number} skill(s) as personal interest skills",